 Phase 3: Concluding the Project

 One day after the center had closed at 5:30 p.m., families of the Honeybee class congregated in the classroom for the culmination of the Cooking with Spinach Project.
 Before the families arrived, Shalan and Gail arranged separate working kitchens in their classroom.
-They provided a set of recipe cards (see PDFs of Spinach Smoothies, Spinach Muffins, and French Vinaigrette), a blender and toaster oven, cooking tools, and a table for each of the families who participated.
+They provided a set of recipe cards, a blender and toaster oven, cooking tools, and a table for each of the families who participated.
 They then suggested to the parents that they act as sous chefs (assistant chefs) for their knowledgeable toddlers.

 The culmination coincided with dinner.
 Gail wondered if the children would be tired or irritable.
 She was also worried that parents would be anxious to get home.
 Although she had no idea what to expect, she was pleasantly surprised by the outcome.
 The happy chatter of the parents and siblings was delightful and unforgettable.
 The room was orderly as families set to work making muffins, salad, and smoothies with much camaraderie.
 The children experienced laughter filling the classroom along with the sights and sounds of cooking.
 They demonstrated to their parents all that they had learned.